xJohnNascimento/challenge-bank/README.md

      aws_secret_access_key = YOUR_SECRET_KEY
      region = sa-east-1
      ```
+     Note: The ~/.aws/credentials folder is typically created automatically during the installation and configuration process of the AWS CLI using the aws configure command.
+If this folder or file does not exist, you can create them manually and add your credentials.

 5. **Publish .NET Projects and Compress Files for Deployment:**
    - Open a terminal or PowerShell and navigate to the root folder of the project.